ho-dev/HattrickOrganizer/docs/contributing.md

 ## Filing Issues

 If you notice a bug in the code or in docs or have suggestions for how we can improve either, feel free to create an issue on the GitHub "issues" tab using GitHub's "issue" form.
-The form contains some questions that will help us best address your issue.
-For more information regarding how to file issues against pandas, please refer to the Bug reports and enhancement requests section of our main contribution doc.
+T

 ## Getting Started